Who I am

 I embrace and value the contribution of doubt

-to the development of my ongoing and evolving faith.
+to the development of my evolving faith, and I’m open to hearing

 Today...